chrisbinsunny/flippy/README.md

 ```

 ### Regular Flipper
 The Regular Flipper provides the option to flip the Widget only by using a controller and its funtions.
+Dragging or gestures is not supported in Regular Flipper.
 To use the Draggable Flipper, you need to wrap the widgets that you want to flip with `DragFlipper` widget.

 ```dart
 Flipper(